Functional-Genomics-Lab/Applied-Genomics/docs/week_02/git.md

 ```

 5. In VS Code hit `Ctrl+Shift+~`, this should open up a terminal in the bottom
    of the screen.
-Past the commands in there.
+Paste the commands in there.
 6. Check your GitHub repo and see if the code got pushed!

-### So what's a remote?

 ## Further Reading